Data Quality Tutorial - Python 2

 regex_pattern: '\d{4}-\d{2}-\d{2}'

-regex_pattern: 'don''t' # To include a single quote
+regex_pattern: 'don''t' # escape single quote by doubling it

 3. Loading and Validating Config Files